 21. Or, do as the folks at The Artful Kids blog did next and create a space-saving vertical display with hanging wires.

-Which idea is your favorite?
+Question for you :: Which idea for displaying kids art is your favorite?